 I joined the biotechnology team at D Young & Co in 2019.
-My background is in biology and biochemistry and I am particularly excited to work on new developments in the fields of vaccinology and immunotherapy.
+My background is in biology and biochemistry and I am particularly excited to work on new developments in the fields of vaccinology, immunotherapy and glycobiology.

-Since joining the firm, I have gained experience in patent prosecution and opposition for a variety of clients, including multinational companies, SMEs and academic institutions.
+Since joining the firm, I have gained experience in patent drafting, prosecution, opposition and validity opinions for a variety of clients, including multinational companies and academic institutions.

 - BSc Biology (with Professional Placement), University of Bath, 2015.